-- 1. Follow the safety guidelines listed in Safety instructions section. - 2.
-Follow the procedure listed in the Before working inside your system section. - CAUTION: Many repairs may only be done by a certified service technician.
+- 1. Follow the safety guidelines listed in the Safety instructions section. - 2.
+Follow the procedure listed in the Before working inside your system section.

+- CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that are shipped with your product. - NOTE: To use an SD card with your system, ensure that the Internal SD Card Port is enabled in the System Setup. - Locate the SD card connector on the internal dual SD module.
+Read and follow the safety instructions that are shipped with your product. - NOTE: To use an SD card with your system, ensure that the Internal SD Card Port is enabled in System Setup. - NOTE: Temporarily label each SD card with its corresponding slot number before removal.
+Re-install the SD card(s) into the corresponding slots. - 1.
+Locate the SD card connector on the internal dual SD module.
 Orient the SD card appropriately and insert the contact-pin end of the card into the slot. - NOTE: The slot is keyed to ensure correct insertion of the card. - 2.
-Press the card into the card slot 1 to lock it into place.
+Press the card into the card slot to lock it into place.